 More specifically, the path of Kriya Yoga was given to humankind as the greatest ego-freeing technology of this age.

-Finally, I’ll give Krishna’s reply to the question posed as the title of this blog, when he declared to Arjuna in the Bhagavad Gita:
+Finally, I’ll give Krishna’s reply to the question posed as the title of this blog post, when he declared to Arjuna in the Bhagavad Gita:

 The yogi is greater than those ascetics who (strive for spiritual perfection through) discipline of the body, greater even than those who follow the path of wisdom (Gyana Yoga) or of action (Karma Yoga).
 Become, O Arjuna, a yogi!” (chapter 6, stanza 46)